cardan22/to-do-list/README.md

 5. In the "Source" section, select "main" as the branch and "root" as the folder, then click "Save".
 6. The website will be deployed, and the page will automatically refresh to display the link to the live project.

-You can find the link to the project xxxx.
+You can find the link to the project [here](https://cardan22.github.io/to-do-list/)

 # Credits